trentw0826/MeSyncStartup/README.md

 Real-Time prompt sharing allows users to share their favorite journaling prompts with each other in a live but quiet feed.
 Users could like prompts or mark them for later, and each prompt’s author would see an anonymous tally of how many people connected with it.
 ### JWT Authentication
 Authenticates users via JSON Web Tokens (JWT), ensuring that only authenticated users can access and modify personal data in the app.

+## Deliverables
+# HTML
+The main HTML commit includes the foundational structure for the MeSync web application.
+It encompasses the layout for the login and registration pages, as well as the main journal dashboard.
+Semantic HTML elements are used to ensure accessibility and clear navigation, providing a solid base for the app's user interface.
+Additionally, this commit added placeholders for all main service functionality, including but not limited to backend database calls, calls to a couple 3rd-party APIS, a live websocket prompt feed, and other backend services.